 61 frost heave (e.g. Peterson, 2008), and its feedback with progressive sorting (e.g. Kessler et al.,

 62 2001; Kessler and Werner, 2003).
-Scientific progress within this field is due to a combination

-2

-63 of thorough field investigations, laboratory work and theoretical studies (Hallet, 1998), and

-64 has led to numerical models describing the development of unsorted circles (Peterson and

-65 Krantz, 2008), and sorted circles and other sorted patterned-ground landforms (Kessler et al.,
+Scientific progress within this field comprises thorough field investigations, laboratory work and theoretical studies (Hallet, 1998), as well as numerical models of the development of unsorted circles (Peterson and Krantz, 2008), and sorted circles and other sorted patterned-ground landforms (Kessler et al.,

 66 2001; Kessler and Werner, 2003).
-In the model of Kessler and Werner (2003), two main
+According to Kessler and Werner (2003), two main

-67 mechanisms determine the development of circles from the starting point of a stone layer
+67 mechanisms determine the development of circles from the starting point of a nearly-uniform stone layer

-68 above fine-grained soil.
+68 overlying fine-grained soil.
 First, fine material and stones are transported in opposite directions

 69 normal to the freezing front during freeze-thaw cycles, with a lateral component due to the

 70 differential freeze-thaw.
-Second, as stones through time are thus sorted into elongated
+Second, as stones are thus sorted through time they form elongated

-71 regions, the stone domains are progressively squeezed by the fine domains during winter
+71 regions, which are are progressively squeezed by the fine domains during winter

 72 freeze-up, when the rapidly cooling stone domain causes lateral frost heave within the fine